-5 Final Thoughts
+4 Final Thoughts

-I would like to extend my thanks to all those who have contributed to the continued success of the Company, in what has been a difficult year, especially to all our staff, brokers, clients, and suppliers.
-I also thank my fellow Directors and especially recognise the leadership of our Chief Executive, Deputy CEO, CFO and Executive Team who continue to devote themselves to meeting our strategic objectives whilst seeking opportunities in the market place.
+I would like to extend once again, my thanks to all those who have contributed to the continued success of the Company, in what continues to be a challenging business environment, especially to all our staff, brokers, clients, and suppliers.
+I also thank my fellow Directors and especially recognise the leadership of our Chief Executive, Deputy CEO, CFO and Executive Team who continue to devote themselves to meeting our strategic objectives whilst seeking to maximise the opportunities in the market place.